Spectrum (physical sciences)

+Etymology

 Electromagnetic spectrum

 Electromagnetic spectrum refers to the full range of all frequencies of electromagnetic radiation and also to the characteristic distribution of electromagnetic radiation emitted or absorbed by that particular object.
 Devices used to measure an electromagnetic spectrum are called spectrograph or spectrometer.
 The visible spectrum is the part of the electromagnetic spectrum that can be seen by the human eye.
 The wavelength of visible light ranges from 390 to 700 nm.
 The absorption spectrum of a chemical element or chemical compound is the spectrum of frequencies or wavelengths of incident radiation that are absorbed by the compound due to electron transitions from a lower to a higher energy state.
 The emission spectrum refers to the spectrum of radiation emitted by the compound due to electron transitions from a higher to a lower energy state.

 Light from many different sources contains various colors, each with its own brightness or intensity.
 A rainbow, or prism, sends these component colors in different directions, making them individually visible at different angles.
 A graph of the intensity plotted against the frequency (showing the brightness of each color) is the frequency spectrum of the light.
 When all the visible frequencies are present equally, the perceived color of the light is white, and the spectrum is a flat line.
 Therefore, flat-line spectra in general are often referred to as white, whether they represent light or another type of wave phenomenon (sound, for example, or vibration in a structure).